 Trophy Chase Trilogy

 I read this series about ten years ago.
 It’s young adult fiction and in the fantasy arena.
 It takes place on a seaside village with a young boy who goes on adventures.
 I’m not a sci-fi type person so this isn’t aliens and what not, but it is Christian fantasy.
+In any case, they made the books for stressed mamas list.
 I’m not sure they are in new print, but you can buy it for as low as one or two pennies on Amazon.

 The Hand that Bears the Sword | This story focuses on Packer and Panna with the young man again setting sail.
 The author has won two Emmy awards as well here, which I didn’t realize.